How To Transfer Car Ownership

-When you sell your car or simply just transfer ownership to another person, there’s quite a bit more to the transfer of car ownership than simply agreeing on the terms with the new owner and handing over the keys.
+When you sell your car or simply just transfer ownership to another person, there’s quite a bit more to the process than simply agreeing on the terms with the new owner and handing over the keys.

-Unlike other possessions you may have (including ones that may be even more valuable than your car) if you give your car to another individual, the ownership of a car has to be legally registered by UK law.
+Unlike other possessions you may have (including ones that may be even more valuable than your car) if you give your car to another individual, the ownership of that car has to be legally registered by UK law.
 This official process of transferring car ownership is what this guide concentrates on.

-Even if no money is changing hands (e.g. giving a car to a family member), the transfer of ownership still has to be logged with the DVLA.
-There’s several things you need to be aware of when you complete this handover…
+Even if no money is changing hands (e.g. you are giving a car to a family member), the transfer of ownership still has to be logged with the DVLA and there’s several important things you need to be aware of when you complete this handover…

 So, how do you transfer car ownership?